seanclen/hr-strategies/src/pages/compliance/affirmative-action.md

     provisions in a contract is considered a violation of government contract.
-    The Department of Labor’s Office of Federal Contract Compliance Program (OFCCP) is the agency with authority to enforce these laws by auditing a company’s AAPs and employment practices.
+    The Department of Labor’s Office of Federal Contract Compliance Program (OFCCP) is the agency with authority to enforce these laws by auditing a company’s AAP's and employment practices.
   heading: Failure to Comply
 footer:
   heading: >-